Everything You Need To Know About Food Storage

 27. Bacon

 Bacon, oh my gosh, I hate to admit how much I love bacon.
 Okay, I said it.
 I LOVE bacon.
-The prices are so high, that I have had to cut back on my bacon consumption.
+The prices are so high, that I have had to cut back on my bacon consumption, especially since BLT season is behind us.
 I guess I’m healthier now by eating less bacon, but I still buy bacon and freeze it.

 28. Nuts